pjv/nostrtium/README.md

 ## TODO
 * Separate private keys for individual WP users
-* Generate keys on the settings page
+* Generate keys on the settings page and/or user profile page
 * NIP-07 signing
 * Long-form Nostr posting
 * Automated Nostr posting on WP publish